Observations at the hive entrance

 ||

-After a long period of confinement (cold, precipitation…), bees take advantage of the first fine day to perform their cleansing flight.
-Older bees that have remained inside the hive for a long time and young bees that have never yet flown out carry out this cleansing flight while combining it with an orientation flight, therefore never very far from the hive entrance.
-Colonies that rear brood during a period of confinement produce substantial volumes of water by metabolizing honey reserves.
-Nurse bees store part of this undesirable water in their intestine to control humidity inside the hive and prevent the appearance of mould.
+After a long period of confinement (cold, precipitation…), the bees take advantage of the first fine day to carry out their cleansing flight.
+The older bees that have been inside the hive for a long time, and the young bees that have never yet flown outside, combine their cleansing flight with an orientation flight — never venturing far from the hive entrance.
+Colonies that rear brood during a period of confinement produce considerable amounts of water by metabolising honey reserves.
+Nurse bees store a portion of this unwanted water in their intestines to control the humidity inside the hive and prevent the formation of mould.

 |